Tfloow/auto_adpq/README.md

 ## Tasklist

+- [ ] Solve the datapacking issue #1
 - [ ] Optimize pydantic module `AdpQQuantizedWeights`
   - Currently, there is a major overhead when creating a new object to validate the field.
 Since it is used internally only, we could ditch the Pydantic module but would need to ensure proper dump and load function
 - [ ] Support model and integrate with `.safetensors`

+## Quantized models

+Pre-quantized models are available in this [collection](https://huggingface.co/collections/Tfloow/adpq).
+They are *simulated* models meaning they are stored as `bf16` values instead of the quantized versions.
+If I stored them in the custom format, I would either need an algorithm to reconstruct the weights in full at runtime or develop a custom CUDA kernel, which is quite tough.

+Nonetheless, those models represent the quality and rounding errors that a typical quantized model can meet.

 ## Contributing